Home » Frequently Asked Questions

-I’m not in Florida or California, so why does the shopping cart charge me tax?
+Why does the shopping cart charge me tax?

 I’m trying to check out but it doesn’t seem to be completing.
 But I know my card info is correct.
 How do I check out?

 Nine times out of ten the problem with checkout is that the billing street and zip code don’t match where the bank sends your credit card statements.
-Even if you are 110% sure of your billing address, please take a moment to consisder what else it might be.
+Even if you are 110% sure of your billing address, please take a moment to consider what else it might be.
 This will be a ‘Gateway Decline’.
 Entering the correct information and hitting Place Order again will make the order go through.

 If you have any issues at all checking out, don’t hesitate to call us at 772-444-2280.
 Someone very friendly will answer (during business hours) and have it resolved in about 2 minutes.